 Step 6: Roll Balls in Shredded Coconut or Ground Almonds If Desired

 I like to coat these breakfast balls in unsweetened shredded coconut, or ground almonds, or cocoa, or rice flour for some added flavour and visual appeal.
+It also makes them less sticky.
 The most flavourful coating is shredded coconut.
 Cocoa looks nice but is messy to handle.
 You don't need to coat them at all, so this step is optional.

 Place the coconut or other rolling medium in a shallow bowl, and roll the balls until coated.
 They are initially quite sticky when they are still warm from the food processor, but as they cool down they get less sticky, so roll them in the coconut right after the balls have been formed.